- M.M., The Juilliard School

 Areas of Emphasis or Expertise

-Applied Violin Lessons
+Applied Violin and Viola Lessons

 Montana native Korine Fujiwara is a founding member of the Carpe Diem String Quartet, a devoted and sought-after chamber musician and teacher, and a gifted composer and arranger.